Politics of Taiwan: Transition to democracy

 In the 2004 presidential election, the day after being shot while campaigning, Chen was reelected by a narrow margin of 0.2%.
 The KMT filed lawsuits to demand a recount, alleged voting fraud and staged huge rallies to demand a new election.
 The courts ruled that the election was accurate and valid.

 In both of Chen's terms, the DPP and the independence-leaning Pan-Green Coalition failed to secure a majority in the legislature, losing to the KMT and the pro-unification leaning Pan-Blue Coalition.
 This has led to many impasses; the president in the ROC system does not have the power of veto, so the legislature is not required to obtain the assent of the executive branch in order to make laws.

 In January 2008, opposition party Kuomintang won a landslide victory in legislative election.
 President Chen Shui-bian's Democratic Progressive Party (DPP) lost.
 In March 2008, Ma Ying-jeou of Kuomintang party was elected as president.
 In January 2012, President Ma Ying-jeou was re-elected.

 In January 2016, Democratic Progressive Party candidate Tsai Ing-wen won presidential election.
 She became the first female president of Republic of China.
 In January 2020, Tsai was re-elected, and in the simultaneous legislative election, President Tsai's Democratic Progressive Party (DPP) won a majority, with 61 out of 113 seats.
 The Kuomintang (KMT) got 38 seats.

 In the 21st century, Taiwan's political system has been moving towards digital democracy with increased participation from civil society and greater transparency from the government.

+In January 2024, William Lai Ching-te of the ruling Democratic Progressive Party won the 2024 Taiwanese presidential election.
+However, no party won a majority in the simultaneous Taiwan's legislative election for the first time since 2004, meaning 51 seats for the Democratic Progressive Party (DPP), 52 seats for the Kuomintang (KMT), and the Taiwan People's Party (TPP) secured eight seats.